pi-hole/docs/docs/ftldns/blockingmode.md

 ;doubleclick.net.
 IN      ANY
 ```

-### Advantages & Disadvantages

-This mode is similar to `NULL` blocking, but experiments suggest that clients may try to resolve blocked domains more often compared to `NULL` blocking.
+**Advantages & Disadvantages:** This mode is similar to `NULL` blocking, but experiments suggest that clients may try to resolve blocked domains more often compared to `NULL` blocking.

 ## Pi-hole's NODATA blocking